 Student Health Services

-Students Health Centre is located in the Department of General Medicine, facing the waiting lounge next to Radiology on the ground floor (Tel.
-2468142, Extension 119).
+Students Health Centre is located in the Department of General Medicine.

 Hours of Operation

-The Students Health Centre is open for routine medical care during the college working hours from 8:30 am to 4:30 pm on weekdays (8:30 am to 12:30 pm on Saturdays).
-After-hours medical care will be available at the Craniofacial Surgery and Research Centre (Tel.
-2468142, Extension 416).
+The Students Health Centre is open for routine medical care during the college working hours from 9:00 am to 5:00 pm on weekdays (9:00 am to 01:00 pm on Saturdays).
+After-hours medical care will be available at the Craniofacial Surgery and Research Centre and SDM Medical College & Hospital.